What do I need to know about snowmobiling?

 Snowmobiling in Spitsbergen is bit different than anywhere else.
 There are a couple of things you should be aware of.

 The distances are very long in Spitsbergen, so it will take a whole day to get to your destination.
 Be prepared with a lot of warm clothes.
+The weather can change in an instant in the high arctic, and you can never be too prepared.
 Also note that there are no toilets on the way.

 Snowmobiling can vary from moderate to difficult depending on the trip you choose.
-You do not need to be in good condition, but you need to have some strength to sit on the snowmobile and steer it.
+You do not need to be in excellent physical condition, but you need to have some strength to sit on the snowmobile and steer it.

 Good to remember